 Nothing puts us in the Christmas spirit like watching a marathon of Hallmark Christmas movies.
 They make us feel all warm and fuzzy on the inside, and with colder weather here, nothing sounds better than spending all day bundled up and watching movies.
-Every year the Hallmark channel releases movies commemorating the holidays—since 2008, they’ve released an impressive 136 holiday films.
+Every year the Hallmark channel releases movies commemorating the holidays—since 2008, they’ve released more than 136 holiday films.

 What’s not to love?
 Hallmark has perfected their equation.
 Combine charm, snow, romance, and a happy ending, and you’ve got the ideal Christmas movie.
 Although most of the plots are completely absurd—how are all these small towns filled with such hunks?—we don’t watch for accuracy, we watch for entertainment.
 During the season of hot drinks and presents, we want to feel good, we want hope, and...we want love!
-Keep reading for a list ranking the best Hallmark Christmas movies.
-Movies included in this coveted list have been selected based on a few qualifications: sappiest love stories, friendliest characters, prettiest winter settings, and the most perfect endings.
+Keep reading for a list of the 17 best Hallmark Christmas movies to binge this winter.
+Movies included in this competitive list have been selected based on a few qualifications: sappiest love stories, friendliest characters, prettiest winter settings, and the most perfect endings.
 The best time of the year just got better!